-(host db user password)
+(host db user password &optional port)

-host String representing the hostname or IP address the MySQL server resides on, or nil to indicate the localhost.

-db String representing the name of the database on the server to connect to.

-user String representing the user name to use for authentication, or nil to use the current Unix user password String representing the unencrypted password to use for authentication, or nil if the authentication record has an empty password field.
+host String representing the hostname or IP address the MySQL server resides on, or nil to indicate the localhost. db String representing the name of the database on the server to connect to. user String representing the user name to use for authentication, or nil to use the current Unix user ID. password String representing the unencrypted password to use for authentication, or nil if the authentication record has an empty password field. port String representing the port to use for communication with the MySQL server.